 All code examples available for Aspose.BarCode for .NET are hosted on GitHub.
-The project with examples has been created in Visual Studio 2013; however, the solution file is compatible with Visual Studio 2010 SP1 and later.
+The project requires at least fully updated Visual Studio 2019 with .Net Framework 4.8 and .Net 5 or later versions installed.

-To work with it, the following step should be executed:
+To work with it, the following steps should be executed:

 - Either clone the repository using a preferred GitHub client or download the ZIP file from here

-- Extract the contents of the ZIP file to any folder on the computer.
+- Extract the contents of the ZIP file to any folder on your computer.
 All examples are located in Examples folder

 - Check the file with the Visual Studio solution, Aspose.BarCode.Examples.CSharp.sln, in the folder